Quantum Abduction: A New Paradigm for Reasoning under Uncertainty: Background

-\paragraph{Classical Abduction} Abductive reasoning—variously termed abduction, abductive inference, or retroduction—is a form of logical inference that proposes the most plausible explanation for a given set of observations.
+Abductive reasoning---variously termed abduction, abductive inference, or retroduc- tion---is a form of logical inference that proposes the most plausible explanation for a given set of observations.
 The concept was first articulated by the American philosopher and logician Charles Sanders Peirce \cite{peirce1878} in the late 19th century, who framed abduction alongside deduction and induction as one of the three fundamental modes of reasoning.
 More recent accounts emphasize its cognitive grounding and role as a general reasoning pattern, both in scientific discovery and in everyday inference \cite{Magnani09,reid2019}.

 Unlike deduction, which guarantees the truth of its conclusions if the premises are true, abduction yields hypotheses that are tentative and provisional.
-Its conclusions are best understood as plausible guesses or informed conjectures, often described in terms such as “best available” or “most likely” explanations.
+Its conclusions are best understood as plausible guesses or informed conjectures, often described as “best available” or “most likely” explanations.
 Abduction also differs from induction: whereas induction generalizes from particular cases to broader regularities, abduction remains tied to specific observations, advancing hypotheses without claiming universality.

-From the 1980s onward, the notion of abduction attracted growing interest in applied fields including law, clinical practice, computer science, and artificial intelligence.
+From the 1980s onward, the concept of abduction has garnered increasing interest in various applied fields, including law, clinical practice, computer science, and artificial intelligence.
 Diagnostic expert systems, for example, often used abduction to generate candidate explanations for observed symptoms or evidence.
 However, these implementations revealed both practical and theoretical limits.
 Practically, they were constrained by the computational resources of the time and by the lack of robust learning mechanisms.
 Theoretically, they were limited by the eliminative character of classical abduction itself: hypotheses are typically treated as mutually exclusive, and the reasoning process progresses by discarding inconsistent candidates until a single “best” explanation remains.